Cantera/cantera-website/pages/science/reactions.rst

 Blowers-Masel Reactions
 -----------------------

+**New in Cantera 2.6**

-Blowers-Masel rate expression represents the approximation porposed by Blowers and Masel [#BlowersMasel2000]_ to automatically scale activation energy as we change species' enthalpies.
+The Blowers-Masel rate expression is an approximation proposed by Blowers and Masel [#BlowersMasel2000]_ to automatically scale activation energy as we change species' enthalpies.
 The activation energy estimation can be written
 as: